 cookieExpirationInDays:

-You can adjust the days a cookie is valid without refreshing its value.
-A valid cookie means that the user is logged in.
+You can adjust how many days a cookie is valid without refreshing its value.
+A valid cookie means the user is logged in.

-This is highly important for the Interceptor-Mode, because if you are deleting a user it can still use your service for
+This is highly important for Interceptor-Mode because if you delete a user, they can still use your service for

-the period of the cookie time!
-A good value to start with is 1 day.
-A deleted user is valid for the maximum of 24h
+the duration of the cookie lifetime!
+A good starting value is 1 day.
+A deleted user remains valid for a maximum of 24 hours

 The cookie expiration time has to be always equal or greater than the token expiration.
 In the example project we assume that a user pays in a monthly subscription, and we do not have external resources protected with interceptor yet.
 In this case 7 days is a very good starting point while development the services and will fit our needs later on, too.

-tokenExpirationInHours: In OAuth-FLow the user exchanges an authorization code (see grant_types) for an access and refresh token.
-If the access token expires, a new valid one can obtained with the refresh token.
+tokenExpirationInHours: In OAuth-Flow, the user exchanges an authorization code (see grant_types) for an access and refresh token.
+If the access token expires, a new valid one can be obtained with the refresh token.

-As long as the access token is not expired, a user is logged in, even if the user has been deleted from the credentials
+As long as the access token has not expired, a user is logged in, even if the user has been deleted from the credentials

 service.

-the user can access our portal at least for a maximum of 2 hours before being kicked out.
+With the example value of 2 hours, the user can access our portal for a maximum of 2 hours before being kicked out.

-This setting is regardless of the cookie lifetime.
+This setting is independent of the cookie lifetime.

 Special case silent login: If silent login is turned on, the login might happen automatically!
 You should only rely on the token expiration time when silent login is turned off (enabled by default).
 More information is provided in the tenant and client configuration section.

-tokenRefreshExpirationInHours: For every code exchange and every refresh the authorisation server generates a pair of an access token and a refresh token.
-The access token is a Bearer encoded JWT with the user profile encoded.
+tokenRefreshExpirationInHours: For every code exchange and every refresh, the authorization server generates a pair of an access token and a refresh token.
+The access token is a Bearer-encoded JWT with the user profile encoded.
 The refresh token is a random key that can be used to refresh the access token.
-If an access token gets invalid, the user (mostly the library that is used) can get a new fresh valid access token with the refresh token (see grant_types).
+If an access token becomes invalid, the user (or the library being used) can obtain a new valid access token with the refresh token (see grant_types).

-Therefor the refresh expiration period must be longer than the access token.
+Therefore, the refresh expiration period must be longer than the access token expiration.

 Do you know those mobile Apps where you are always logged in after initial registration?
 Those apps know you because they have a very long refresh token period (sometimes ~1 year).
 When opening the app the first thing is to exchange the access token, regardless of the period, with the very long-lived refresh token.
 This is the way you are always signed in.
 In our example after 30 days (720 hours) of inactivity the user must log in with credentials again.

-Our recommendation for the first installation is set as defaults.
-You may want to adjust the settings later on to fit to your business model.
-If you need any assistance please to not hesitate to contact our consultants or ask the community.
+Our recommendation for the first installation is to use the default settings.
+You may want to adjust the settings later to fit your business model.
+If you need any assistance, please do not hesitate to contact our consultants or ask the community.

-Uitsmijter should run at least on one domain.
-At least, because Uitsmijter is multi tenant and multi client aware and one instance can run for more than one domain.
-For large installations with multiple different brands it may be a good idea to run one clustered Uitsmijter and provide the login functionality to different domains, so that a login does not change the main domain to ensure the trust level for your customers.
+Uitsmijter should run on at least one domain.
+We say “at least” because Uitsmijter is multi-tenant and multi-client aware, and one instance can run on more than one domain.
+For large installations with multiple different brands, it may be a good idea to run one clustered Uitsmijter instance and provide login functionality to different domains so that a login does not change the main domain, ensuring the trust level for your customers.

 domains: